 Here at inpatient or residential treatment, you’ll live onsite at your opioid addiction treatment facility.
 You will undergo full-time addiction therapy that operates with a unique curriculum of different approaches and techniques.
 Every addiction treatment facility has its own addiction therapy methods and approaches as well as amenities, so it’s important to know what you’re looking for prior to heading off to inpatient/residential.

 Regardless of the specific addiction therapy techniques employed, the overall goal is the same.
 Inpatient/residential is intended to do the therapeutic “heavy lifting” involved in opioid addiction treatment.
-You will work along with the clinical team to get to the underlying root causes of addiction, as well as address any other emotional issues or dual diagnosis.
+You will work along with the clinical team to get to the underlying root causes of addiction, as well as address any other emotional issues or dual diagnosis disorders.

 While here, you’ll live with other recovering addicts and alcoholics.
 You will attend therapy sessions and groups designed to help teach you new coping mechanisms, life skills, and relapse prevention techniques to help you maintain your recovery even after opioid addiction treatment ends.